SlimeVR/SlimeVR-Docs-Site/src/server/connecting-trackers.md

    ![The first page of the SlimeVR Wizard](../assets/img/Setup_Welcome.png)

 1. Input your WiFi credentials, so that your tracker can connect to WiFi, then click **Submit**.
+> **BEWARE** If you use official trackers make sure to turn them on for this process!

    ![Inputting WiFi credentials](../assets/img/Setup_WiFi.png)